theleoborges/bouncer-tower/README.md

 # bouncer+tower

-A Clojure library designed to ... well, that part is up to you.
+Sample project showing how to integrate [bouncer](https://github.com/leonardoborges/bouncer) with the excellent Internationalization library [tower](https://github.com/ptaoussanis/tower).

 ## Usage

-FIXME
+See the `core` namespace.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Leonardo Borges

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.